PrefectHQ/prefect/docs/concepts/deployments.md

 - Assign custom parameter values for flow runs based on the deployment
 - Create ad-hoc flow runs from the API or Prefect UI

-Deployments can package your flow code and store the manifest in the API &mdash; either Prefect Cloud or a local Prefect Orion server run with `prefect orion start`.
+Deployments can package your flow code and pass the manifest to the API &mdash; either Prefect Cloud or a local Prefect Orion server run with `prefect orion start`.
 The manifest contains the parameter schema so the UI can display a rich interface for providing parameters for a run.

 Deployments are uniquely identified by the combination of: `flow_name/deployment_name`.